 However, research has shown that encouraging kids to read just six books, or 20 minutes a day, over the summer can help prevent the summer slide.

 Seriously…. just 20 minutes a day!
 We do that easily at bedtime.
-This post contains affiliate links.

 The key to fighting the summer slide is finding ways to make reading fun, combining education and entertainment for an activity kids can truly enjoy, according to Kate DiCamillo, a two-time Newbery Medal Award-winning author and the 2016 Collaborative Summer Library Program National Summer Reading Champion.